fodela/Revise-SQL/lessons.md

   - IN => This allows you to perform operations similar to using WHERE and =, but for more than one condition.
   - NOT => This is used with IN and LIKE to select all of the rows NOT LIKE or NOT IN a certain condition.
   - AND & BETWEEN => These allow you to combine operations where all combined conditions must be true.

+    - value BETWEEN low AND high
+      Remember that it is low and high inclusive
+    - NB: for time stamps it only covers up to the start of the day 0:00 not 24:00 so that day will be excluded if it is the high.
+Hence call on the next day of the high as the high .
+Hope this makes sense LOL. 'with love, from me to FutureMe'

+    ```
+      WHERE col_name BETWEEN 1 AND 20

+      WHERE col_name NOT BETWEEN 1 AND 20
+    ```

   - OR => This allows you to combine operations where at least one of the combined conditions must be true.

   ### RegEx